Art and Science

 Along the continuum that is the art of science and the science of art, ARtefactVR is creating immersive experiences to transmute outsiders to insiders.
 We extend the here and there and then and now, into the metaverse.

 About the Founder

 Julie Driver is an information technology generalist, photographer, family historian, and immersive experience creator.
 She’s fascinated by creative process and its significance in artistic practice and scientific innovation.
 Dedicated to making art and tangible/intangible heritage universally accessible, her company ARtefactVR is incubating in the Queen’s University innovation ecosystem.
-She’s always learning something new and is currently focused on bringing a mixed reality hackathon to Kingston, Ontario, Canada.
+She’s always learning something new and is currently focused on building a mixed reality community in Kingston, Ontario, Canada.